maxims1234/Light-Intensity-Project-Code/README.md

 > 2. The refresh button needs to be pressed anytime the Xlims are changed.

 ## Arduino System
-The arduino system is written entirely in C.
+The arduino system is written entirely in C (Arduino C).
+The system works by loading the *data.txt* file and reading the first 3 data points for calibration (Static Values).
+The system then reads the luminosity magnitude making sure to "sleep" according to the step size provided by the GUI.